So, you’ve officially earned yourself a job interview. Congratulations!

 1. Do your homework and conduct some research.

 Familiarize yourself with the company’s history, products/services, values, etc. In addition to this information, try performing an online background check on the owner(s) or employees to be sure you’ll be meeting (and potentially working) with reliable people.
 You may even want to search through a public records directory see who has worked for the company in the past.

 2. Explore the company’s websites, blogs, and social media platforms.

 Browsing these digital resources is an easy way to help you gain a better idea of the brand culture you’ll be walking into.
 This will also enable you to discuss your findings and share valuable input, including what you can bring to the table and do to improve their current efforts.

 3. Prepare your paperwork.

 Print out your resume, portfolio, work samples, and other relevant documents.
-Be sure to bring extra copies in case your interviewer is not the hiring manager and plans to share your work with others.
+Be sure to bring extra copies, just in case your interviewer is not the hiring manager and plans to share your work with others.

 4. Practice, practice, practice.

 If you’re somebody who gets anxious about interviews or speaking to new people, ask a friend or family member to run a trial interview with you.
-To better prepare, perform a search to find people who have shared questions they were asked during interviews for similar positions.
-There are several websites available with this information that will help you gauge the experience you might have.
+To better prepare, see if people have shared questions they were asked during interviews for similar positions.
+There are several websites available, such as Glassdoor, with this information that will help you gauge the experience you might have.